wendlingd/nlmcatxsl/README.md

 # nlmcatxsl: NLM Catalog XML to HTML table - Serials records

-This XML transformation (XLS) file can be used to convert a basic subset of fields from NLM Catalog XML exports, into a clean HTML table.
+This XML transformation (XSLT) file can be used to move a basic subset of fields from an NLM Catalog XML export, into a clean HTML table.

+For serials only.